imason5/Invaders-Possibly-From-Space-/README.md

 - The player can shoot projectiles at the invaders.
 - The invaders die to one shot, if player is hit they die.
 - If the invaders reach the bottom of the screen the player loses.
 - When all invaders are destroyed a congratulations screen.
-The game board is reset.
+The game board is reset on win or loss.

 ## Backlog